nuttybrewer/datascience/README.md

   - Provided as a "string" that is just the hostname (needs to quote and convert to JSON array)
   - Provided YAML array of unquoted strings
   - Provided JSON
-- Test persistence of the various containers.
-Right now containers re-initialize completely each time they're rebooted
+- Test persistence of the various containers under different conditions
 - Add provisions to allow for syslog service.
 This wasn't done because no encryption is supported at the moment.